-Laser treatment is easier and more forgiving than using a scalpel or drill.
-Nevertheless, there is some level of discomfort with laser therapy.
-Here is some other things to watch out for in the next few days:
+Keep in mind, laser treatment is easier and more forgiving than using a scalpel or drill.
+Nevertheless, there is some level of discomfort associated with laser therapy.
+Here are some things to watch out for in the next few days following your laser treatment:

-- Expect the treated area to be sore and tender for about 3 to 7 days.
-If needed, take analgesics like Advil, Motrin or Tylenol every 4 to 6 hours for pain and discomfort.
+- Expect the treated area to be sore and tender for about 3 to 7 days afterwards.
+If needed, take analgesics like Advil, Motrin or Tylenol every 4 to 6 hours to help with the pain and discomfort.

-- The treated area may bleed and remain tender when you clean it.
+- The laser treated area may bleed and remain tender when you clean it.
 This is normal and should subside within 7 days.
-If the area is extremely sore during cleaning, try applying Orajel prior to your cleaning routine.
+If the area is extremely sore during cleaning you can apply Orajel prior to your cleaning routine.

-- The successful outcome of gum disease treatment is dependent upon thorough daily removal of the bacteria that cause the disease.
-Continue brushing and flossing your other teeth as you normally would.
+- The successful outcome of gum disease laser therapy is dependent upon thorough daily removal of bacteria which cause the disease.
+Continue brushing and flossing your other teeth as you normally would during the healing process.

 - It is normal to experience hot, cold, or sweet sensitivity immediately after treatment.
-This is because your tissue shrinks after gum surgery and teeth expose their root surfaces.
-If this happens, try using a fluoride or desensitizing toothpaste.
-If sensitivity persists, please call for an appointment to have it further evaluated.
+This is because your tissues shrink following gum surgery and your root surfaces become exposed.
+If this happens, try using a fluoride or desensitizing toothpaste during the healing process.
+If sensitivity persists or gets worse, please call us for an appointment to have it further evaluated.

-- You may notice for the first 3 to 4 days that the treated area will be sensitive to hot, spicy, acidic foods.
-This doesn’t mean you can’t have them, just be careful.
+- You may notice for the first 3 to 4 days that the treated area will be sensitive to hot, spicy and acidic foods.
+This doesn’t mean you can’t have these foods, just be careful when consuming them.

-- Use any prescribed antimicrobial mouth rinse and or antibiotics as directed.
+- If prescribed antimicrobial mouth rinses or antibiotics, use them as directed.